FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 As an alternate, the device names can be changed at the Android system level, as described below.

-NOTE: it will take an estimated 5 minutes per phone to complete this task.
+.. note:: It will take an estimated 5 minutes per phone to complete this task.

 .. |rename1| image:: images/RenameStep1.jpg
 .. |rename2| image:: images/RenameStep2.jpg